 If you’ve been the victim of false and libelous posts on Private-Complaints.com or other scam/review websites and forums, contact the online defamation removal attorneys of Minc Law ASAP!
 At Minc Law, we’ve removed over 25,000 pieces of libelous and defamatory online content, litigated in over 22 states and 3 countries, and boast a nearly 100% online defamation takedown and removal rate – rest assured, you’re in good hands.
 And, we do it all for a flat, reasonable fee.

 In our tenure as experienced online defamation removal lawyers, we’ve worked tirelessly with website administrators, content managers, and third-party arbitration firms to secure swift and effective libel removals.
+In fact we guarantee removal!
 Let’s put an end to the online abuse and attacks today!

 Table of Contents